7 Unexpected Spring Experiences in Georgetown

 It’s that time of year to get your sea legs – or, in this case, river legs.
 Bring the whole family to Key Bridge Boathouse or Thompson Boat Center and rent kayaks, paddleboards, or canoes by the hour or day.
 Tours and classes are also available.
 Paddleboard or boat past the Georgetown Waterfront, Roosevelt Island, some of DC’s most stunning monuments and under the beautiful Key Bridge.

-Seeing the Oldest House Plant in North America
+The Oldest House Plant in North America

 And you thought keeping that orchid alive was hard?!
 Inside of the Dumbarton Oaks orangery grows a 150+-year-old Ficus Pumila – the oldest house plant in North America.
 All of the historic estate’s gardens are rooted in the legacy of Dumbarton Oak’s original gardener, Beatrix Jones Farrand.
 The only female founding member of the American Society of Landscape Architects, Beatrix began designing the garden in 1921 with Mildred Barnes Bliss, who purchased the property with her husband the year prior.
 The grounds were eventually donated to Harvard University.
 In addition to the gardens, don’t miss the Dumbarton House museum for its world-class collections of Byzantine and Pre-Columbian art.